CiscoTestAutomation/genie/docs/health/health_design/design.rst

 .. note::

-     Devices for pyATS Health Check need to be in testbed yaml for pyATS job
+     Devices for pyATS Health Check need to be in the testbed yaml for the pyATS job

      The pyATS testbed object will be converted to Genie testbed object to have Genie functionalities.